roy2518/image_generation/README.md

 # image_generation

-Uses a genetic algorithm to construct a given image using only circles.
+Uses a genetic algorithm to reconstruct a given image using circles.

 Try me out at  https://roy2518.github.io/image_generation/ :)>